CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 You can use the [InvokeScriptAsync](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.invokescriptasync) method with the JavaScript **eval** function to use the HTML event handlers, and use **window.external.notify** from the HTML event handlers to notify the application using the [ScriptNotify](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.scriptnotify) event.

 The **WebView** control also receives keyboard input focus and participates in the tab sequence.
 Access this information via the following members:

 <!-- This is goofy right now with the way we are nesting windows -->

-* In a Windows Forms app, access tab sequence info via the  [TabIndex](https://docs.microsoft.com/dotnet/api/system.windows.forms.control.tabindex) and [TabStop](https://docs.microsoft.com/dotnet/api/system.windows.forms.control.tabstop) properties.
+:pencil2: In a Windows Forms app, access tab sequence info via the  [TabIndex](https://docs.microsoft.com/dotnet/api/system.windows.forms.control.tabindex) and [TabStop](https://docs.microsoft.com/dotnet/api/system.windows.forms.control.tabstop) properties.
 The tab sequence includes all elements in the web view content that can receive input focus.

-* Use the [Focus](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.focus) method to programmatically set input focus, and handle the `GotFocus` and `LostFocus` events to be notified of input focus changes.
+:pencil2:Use the [Focus](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.focus) method to programmatically set input focus, and handle the `GotFocus` and `LostFocus` events to be notified of input focus changes.

-* Handle keyboard input via the `KeyDown`, `KeyUp` events and mouse-related events.
+:pencil2: Handle keyboard input via the `KeyDown`, `KeyUp` events and mouse-related events.

 <!-- There does not appear to be TabIndex, TabStop, and MouseClick members for the WPF version of this control. -->